Skip to Content

 Achievements engine

-Cosmetic badges computed offchain in chat worker.
+Cosmetic badges are computed offchain in the application service.

 Endpoint: GET /api/achievements?address=0x...&chainId=8453